Your Pisces Horoscope For 2019 Is Here

-If 2018 treated you like a workhorse, you’re finally going to see the fruits of your labour, Pisces!
-Jupiter, your career planet, is in Sagittarius and your 10th house of social standing and honours until early December.
+If 2018 treated you like a workhorse, you’re finally going to see the fruits of your labor, Pisces!
+Jupiter, your career planet, is in Sagittarius and your 10th house of social standing and honors until early December.

 On March 7, Uranus will move out of your second house of finances and into your third house of communication.
 You may have noticed that getting in control of your spending was a bit of challenge over the last seven years.
 You’ve conquered this period of your life so that you can move forward toward prosperity.
 The change-making planet will now ask you to fine-tune the way you speak, write, and travel.